-Salt River Bay NHP&EP Visitor Contact Station Closed for Season
+Salt River Bay NHP&EP Visitor Contact Station Closed until November 2014

 The Salt River Basin In Prehistoric Times

 The prehistoric complex at Salt River, is one of the most important archaeological sites in the Virgin Islands.
 It has been the focus of every major archaeological investigation on St. Croix since 1880:

 Through artifact evidence and/or early historical accounts, we know that the area was inhabited by all three major pottery-making cultures found in the Virgin Islands in prehistoric times (Igneri, AD 50-650; TAINO, 650-1450; and Kalina or Carib, AD 1425-1590).
 There is good reason to believe that the Salt River site was a major religious and cultural center as well as a long lived permanent settlement.
 The only Tainan ceremonial ball court or plaza (Batey) found so far in the Lesser Antilles was excavated there by a Danish archaeologist,

 The last, and the most notorious, of the Native American cultures to inhabited St. Croix was the Carib.
 Originating in the Guiana / Orinoco region of South America, the Caribs had wrested control of St. Croix from the Tainos ca. AD 1425.
 It would be the westernmost limit of Carib control in the Antilles.
 The male-dominated Carib social order was in one sense more egalitarian than the Taino, since their chiefs were not hereditary but were elected on the basis of leadership or prowess in warfare.
 Irregular (guerilla) warfare for the purpose of obtaining captives and certain natural resources was an important facet of the Carib culture.